The Aboriginal Child & Youth Wellness Program

 • Recognize and support extended families in teaching and caring for children;

-• Make sure that the local Aboriginal community is involved with planning, development, operation, and evaluation of the program;
+• Make sure that the local Indigenous community is involved with planning, development, operation, and evaluation of the program;

 • Make sure the initiative works with, and is supported by, other community programs and services; and

-• Ensure the human and financial resources are used in the best way possible to produce positive outcomes and experiences for Aboriginal children, parents, families, and communities.
+• Ensure the human and financial resources are used in the best way possible to produce positive outcomes and experiences for Indigenous children, parents, families, and communities.

 For more information, please contact: